 Tadalis SX works by relaxing blood vessels and increasing blood flow to the penis, helping men achieve and maintain erections during sexual activity.
 The medication typically begins working within 30 minutes of intake, though sexual stimulation is still necessary to trigger the erection response.

-This treatment option is taken on an as-needed basis rather than daily, making it convenient for many men.
+This treatment option is taken as needed rather than daily, making it convenient for many men.
 However, it should only be used under medical supervision to ensure safety and appropriate dosing.

 Psychological Counseling